Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Yeast & bread making.md

 **The idea is to look at how yeast grows and how it relates to bread making.
 It involves getting the kids to make bread dough.** - Like all the best biology experiments, this is hands-on and messy!
 See what happens when you add living yeast to a bread mix, and don't forget to come back a bit later to see what's happened to your dough!

-Last initially checked on 2022-02-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2022-02-26 by Andrew Sellek (ads79@cam.ac.uk)
+Last initially checked on 2023-02-18 by Maggie Goulden (mcg58@cam.ac.uk) and double-checked on 2022-02-26 by Andrew Sellek (ads79@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->